davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 ## Exploratory Testing
 - Tests are not created in advance.
 - Testers check the system on-the-fly.
 	- Guided by scenarios.
 	- Often based on ideas noted before beginning.
-Testing as a thinking idea.
+- Testing as a thinking idea.
-About discovery, investigation, and role-playing.
+	- About discovery, investigation, and role-playing.
-Tests end-to-end journeys through app.
+	- Tests end-to-end journeys through app.
-Test design and execution done concurrently
+	- Test design and execution done concurrently

+- Tester write down ideas to give direction, then create critical, pratical , and useful tests
+-
 ## Testing Percentages
 ## Testing
 ## Acceptance Testing